 Unpleasant Odors

 Don’t ignore these smells; they can worsen over time, indicating more serious issues like sewer line problems, which are particularly common in neighborhoods with older sewage systems.
-You might also encounter a rotten egg smell, which could mean you have a gas leak—an urgent issue that should be addressed immediately.
+You might also encounter a rotten egg smell, which could mean you have a gas leak, an urgent issue that should be addressed immediately.

 Gurgling Sounds

 If you hear these noises when using the sink or flushing the toilet, it’s a clear indication that something’s off.
 Gurgling typically occurs when air is trapped in the pipes, struggling to escape.
-This can signal a blockage in the drainage system, often exacerbated by the sediment and debris that accumulate in older pipes.
+This can signal a blockage in the drainage system, often exacerbated by sediment and debris that accumulate in older pipes.

 Keep an ear out for those gurgling noises!